camwestwood/xapi/common_structures.md

 ### ContextB
 Common entity identifier: ContextB (Deprecated)

-ContextB pattern is similar to ContextA, but with the addition of a contextActivities property with a ‘grouping’ property.
-This allows statements to be associated to the activity described in the object entities as part of a larger whole.
+The ContextB pattern is similar to ContextA, but with the addition of a contextActivities property with a ‘grouping’ property.
+This allows Statements to be associated to the Activity described in the Object entities as part of a larger whole.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>
 	<tr>
 		<td>context.contextActivities [0..1]</td>
 		<td>An optional property that holds a mandatory ‘grouping’ property.
-It allows statements to be associated with the object entity's activity as part of a larger whole.
+It allows Statements to be associated with the Object entity's Activity as part of a larger whole.
 The example shows a course within the VLE.
 		<td>The 'grouping' property has an <a href="#objecta">ObjectA</a> as its value.</td>
 	</tr>
 	<tr>